IorioD/MTD-manager-console/Application setup.md

-APPLICATION SETUP STEPS
-The following operations must be performed to correctly setup the environment to use the application.
+# The following operations must be performed to correctly setup the environment to use the application.
 N.B.
-You need to install the cluster first (follow the "How to Kubernetes.txt" file).
+You need to install the cluster first (follow the "How to Kubernetes" file).

 In application.properties:
   - spring.datasource.url=jdbc:postgresql://localhost:5432/mtdmanager simply indicates the endpoint of the PGAdmin db installed on the local master machine